-If you’re suffering from digestive issues, the first thing you should do is book an appointment by a reputable New York City gastroenterologist like our doctors at Manhattan Gastroenterology.
-You want to make sure that any abdominal pain or uncomfortable symptoms are not due to an acute illness.
+If you’re suffering from digestive issues, the first thing you should do is book an appointment with a reputable New York City gastroenterologist like our doctors at Manhattan Gastroenterology.
+You want to ensure that any abdominal pain or uncomfortable symptoms are not due to an acute illness.
 Sometimes the more serious diseases have warning signs that mimic irritable bowel syndrome.

 To find out what causes your symptoms, you first need to discover which foods and situations are related to the discomfort.
 And that’s exactly what a food journal can help you accomplish.

 What Is a Food Journal?

 A food journal is a detailed list of the foods you eat during the day, as well as a description of the corresponding bowel movements.
 A detailed journal also gives you space to list your medications and describe your mood, including any stress you’re under.

 Fill out the journal day by day for about two weeks.
 Download a sample food journal here, courtesy of the International Foundation for Functional Gastrointestinal Disorders.
 The information you jot down every day becomes a roadmap to your lifestyle.

 A food journal can help you track which foods are causing you discomfort.
 A food journal also can help you discover the situations or medications that are having a negative effect on your digestive system.
 Armed with this information, you can take steps to avoid the things that are causing problems.
 Only then can you better control the outbreak of IBS symptoms.